yabok/yasl/docs/API.rst

 The :c:`yasljoin()` function joins an array of C strings using the specified C string separator, and returns the resulting string as a :c:`yastr`.

+If the :c:`argv` or :c:`sep` arguments to the :c:`yasljoin()` function are NULL pointers, no operation is performed and the function will return NULL.

 yasljoinyasl
 ~~~~~~~~~~~~